 The combined total full-time faculty members in the physics and biophysics fields is 46.
 Thus, when the interdisciplinary opportunities are taken into account, Brandeis offers physics students the equivalent of a large university with a large choice ofresearch topics, and at the same time preserves the intimacy of a small college.

 The Interdepartmental Program in Quantitative Biology (QB) prepares the next generation of scientists working at the interface of the physical and biomedical sciences.
 Ph.D. students in the QB program are trained to apply quantitative experimental techniques, physical models and mathematical analysis to important problems in biomedical research.
 Students are given a rigorous background in their chosen scientific discipline and at the same time are trained to work effectively as members of the cross-disciplinary teams that are essential to emerging modalities of scientific investigation.

 Only students currently enrolled in one of the six participating Ph.D. programs, including physics, are elegible to join the QB program.
 Those wishing to enter the QB program must first be accepted to the physics Ph.D. program.
 Ordinarily, students apply for admission to QB during their first or second year of graduate school.

 If you are interested in the QB program, you should discuss your interest as early as possible with the physics liaison to QB (Prof. Kondev).

 Students offered admission to the Ph.D. program will be offered full financial support (100 percent tuition scholarship and fellowship).
 This award is based on academic merit, not on need.
-Stipends are $24,480 per year for students beginning in fall 2013.
-After 2 years, students change from teaching assistants to research assistants and stipends increase to $27,950.
+Stipends are $$25,000 per year for students beginning in fall 2014.
+After 2 years, students change from teaching assistants to research assistants and the stipends will then increase.